 Where should I buy it from?

-So, if you’re looking to protect your treasures and you’re fully genned up, here’s our hotlist of where to buy from.
+So, if you’re looking to protect your treasures and you’re fully genned up, here’s our hotlist of where to go for contents insurance.

 Endsleigh is the only student contents insurance provider that is supported by the NUS.
 This pretty much makes them the number one choice for students both on price and customer service.